Pim Fortuyn: Islam and immigration

+During its brief time in government, Fortuyn's party the LPF attempted to introduce a new proposal on immigration under LPF minister Hilbrand Nawijn called the One-Off Regulation 2003 which would grant a general pardon to asylum seekers who had been in the Netherlands for more than five years combined with a temporary freeze on migration and new restrictions on further immigration.

 Fortuynism

 The ideology or political style that is derived from Pim Fortuyn, and in turn the LPF, is often called Fortuynism.
 Observers variously saw him as a political protest targeting the alleged elitism and bureaucratic style of the Dutch purple coalitions or as offering an appealing political style.
 The style was characterized variously as one "of openness, directness and clearness", populism or simply as charisma.
 Another school holds Fortuynism as a distinct ideology, with an alternative vision of society.
 Some argued that Fortuynism was not just one ideology, but contained liberalism, populism and nationalism.

 During the 2002 campaign, Fortuyn was accused by some of being on the "extreme right", although others saw only certain similarities.
 While he employed anti-immigration rhetoric, he considered himself neither a radical nationalist nor a defender of traditional authoritarian values.
+Fortuyn stated that he did not view himself as a far-right politician, nor as a libertarian populist, and disputed these labels when they were employed by the press to describe him.
 On the contrary, Fortuyn claimed he wanted to protect the socio-culturally liberal values of the Netherlands, women's rights and sexual minorities (he was openly gay himself), from the "backward" Islamic culture.
 He held liberal views favouring the drug policy of the Netherlands, same-sex marriage, euthanasia, and related positions.
-Fortuyn was also a member of the Republican Society, and favoured a US-style system with an elected president, elected mayors and police commissioners.
+Fortuyn was also a member of the Republican Society, and favoured a system with an elected president, elected mayors and police commissioners.
 He also expressed support for the state of Israel throughout his political career.

 The LPF also won support from some ethnic minorities; one of Fortuyn's closest associates was of Cape Verdean origin, and one of the party's MPs was a young woman of Turkish descent.

 His ideology comprised the following positions: